 Instead of buying a one-size carrier, consider buying a carrier that’s adjustable.
 Look for an adjustable model so you can make the necessary adjustments as your child grows.

-Features to Look for in Toddler Travel Carrier
+Features to Look for in a Toddler Travel Carrier

 Choose a carrier that provides good head and body support for your child.
 Make sure the leg holes are loose enough for your toddler’s thighs, but not so loose that they feel they might slip through.